Manquia/Distillery/Control.md

 (extra) longjump should be avoided when possible because it increases code complexity and is not commonly used.

 Tier 4.02: Coroutine
 ====================
-A coroutine is a mechanism to run code 1 or more sets of code as a is multi-task on one line of execution.
-This works by assigning each task its own stack and jumping between functions and stacks to change tasks.
-This is useful for when you have many tasks which require you to wait such as I/O and do not want to pay the cost for multiple threads.
+A coroutine is a mechanism to run one or more sets of code in a multi-task single line of execution.
+This works by assigning each task its own mini-stack and jumping between stacks and functions once a task is ready to yield to another.
+This is useful for when you have many tasks which require you to wait between usage.
+Common examples include file I/O, Networking, and device polling.

-@Incomplete
-@create example, maybe the one above is good enough... it is basically what we want for this...

-struct CoroutineData
-{
-  int index = 0;
-  static const int count = 10;
-  jmp_buf jmpBuffs[10];
-  u8* stacks[10];
-} coData;

-void TaskExample(CoroutineData* coData)
-{
-  ...
-}

-int example (void)
-{
-  TaskExample(&coData);

-  return 0;
-}

-@ TODO @TODO @Review @REDO
-@ TODO clean this up!!!
-Not sure how I want to create this.
-Look at Rust/D?
-@Coroutine - @yield
-@Job system Coroutine
+* May be used for creating generator design patterns.
+* Provides some of the functionality of multi-threading without needing multiples lines of execution.
+* Implementations may provide quicker context switches then threads.
+See Fibers @Tier 4.10.

+If your language supports long Jump, then it is likely that you could implement a coroutine to multi-task on a single line of execution.

 Teir 4.03: Thread
 =================